Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 This writing involves communication written to a knowledgeable audience.

-This aspect of writing is mainly written by experts who dive into more complex topics.
+This aspect of writing is mainly done by experts who dive into more complex topics.
 It includes a research summary, business reports, and scientific outlines.

 4.) **Process Documentation Writing**

-Process documentation is the act of documenting steps by steps guidelines in a particular task or assignment.
+Process documentation is documenting step-by-step guidelines in a particular task or assignment.

 It involves employee onboarding checklists, performance review guidelines, how-tos on content publishing, customer support guides, and software documentation like API documentation.